Codrjay/zkpass-bounty/README.md

 - You can disconnect your wallet at any time by clicking the "Disconnect Wallet" button.
 This will clear the wallet address and reset the app's state.

 ## Video Demonstration
-Watch the video demonstration here : https://youtu.be/C7auQTbFN5Q or find it in the images folder here: https://github.com/Codrjay/zkpass-bounty/blob/f76320c6c76e1f3ff2855600f78e8af2d8f05453/images/Video%20demo.mp4
+Watch the video demonstration here : https://youtu.be/C7auQTbFN5Q or find here in my google drive: (https://drive.google.com/file/d/1M_Ep1X-kuiZ-LVycJ1LlCnYdXio8d9X7/view?usp=sharing)

 ## Link to website
 Head to [https://codrjay.github.io/zkpass-bounty](https://codrjay.github.io/zkpass-bounty) to see the app in action.